Gabriella439/grace/README.md

 Grace implements the following features so that you don't have to:

-* Fast and maintainable parsing
+* Efficient and maintainable parsing

-  Grace uses a high-performance lexer in conjunction with an LR parsing package in order to guarantee efficient and predictable parsing performance.
+  Grace uses a lexer in conjunction with an LR parsing package in order to guarantee efficient and predictable parsing performance.
 This means that you can easily extend or amend Grace's grammar without taking special precautions to avoid performance pitfalls.

 * JSON-compatible syntax